keven0311/JobSearchTracker/README.md

     Frontend:
+        client folder created with vite.

         cd into client folder and "npm install"